-Within Leechpool's PSHE curriculum, there are 6 areas of study:
+Within Leechpool's PSHE curriculum, there are 7 areas of study:

 - relationship and sex and education (RSE)

-- drug, alcohol and tobacco education
+- · drug, alcohol and tobacco education

 - physical health, including healthy eating and physical activity (fun, food and fitness)

 - mental health

 - behaviour and safety

 - financial capability

 - citizenship

 The teaching of RSE takes place in the RSE module and is also touched upon or taught explicitly in the following modules: mental health, behaviour and safety and citizenship.
-While we revisit every aspect of our curriculum constantly, respectful relationships is a focus in Anti-Bullying week in the autumn term and children will also learn about the harmful effects of stereotyping and discrimination in Black History Month in October.
+While we revisit every aspect of our curriculum constantly, respectful relationships is a whole school focus in Anti-Bullying fortnight in the autumn term.
+Children will also learn about the harmful effects of stereotyping and discrimination in Black History Month in October.

 Teachers will deliver this subject tailoring it to the age, physical and mental maturity of the pupils, considering the needs of SEND pupils and the vulnerabilities of other pupils carefully.
+The subject will be delivered in a manner inclusive to all pupils respecting individuals' expression of gender and identity.
 The family circumstances of the pupils will be considered carefully while delivering the subject.
 The subject will also be taught in a manner that is sensitive to the religious and cultural views represented in the school.